AntonyBrd/weather-simulation/solution1-business-rules/readme.md

 Dealing with weather simulation, we need to defined a set of concepts:

-- a city is defined by the following attributes: name, country, coordinate (lat/lon), elevation.
+- A city is defined by the following attributes: name, country, coordinate (lat/lon), elevation.
-- the weather in a city makes sense only at a specific moment.
+- The weather in a city makes sense only at a specific moment.
 Here is the attribute list for weather: city, date, conditions, pressure, temperature, and humidity.

 Each concept has its own class, its own file, and its own objective.